wexi/amforth-shadow/doc/source/index.rst

 See the code section at Sourceforge to get the
 `most recent sources <http://sourceforge.net/p/amforth/code/HEAD/tree/trunk/>`__

+* lib: many new :ref:`SPI` code examples: MMC/SD-Card from Lubos (So Sorry for beeing late) and TCP/IP (:ref:`Telnet`).
+Many Thanks to Jens.
+Speed optimized words for SPI in amforth core.
+* doc: new recipe for :ref:`Forward`
 * core: internally merged code for defer's and value's.
 Small speed improvments for defer actions.
+* doc: :ref:`Extended-VM`: more registers in the Forth VM with interesting features.

 23.12.2013: release 5.2
 .......................